Leadership of the Council

 Councillor Williams was previously the Cabinet Member for Children and Young People from 2010 to 2012 and has served on both the Corporate Parenting Committee and Inspiring Young People Overview and Scrutiny Board during her most recent time in opposition.

-As Cabinet Member for Children and Young People, her responsibilities include:
+As Cabinet Member for Children, Young People and Skills, her responsibilities include:

 - Inclusion and Intervention